-- The court then decides whether you are released to your parents or to a juvenile detention facility run by the Department of Juvenile Services;
+- The court then decides whether you are released to your parents or to a shelter home or juvenile detention facility run by the Department of Juvenile Services;

-- If you are not released to your parents, you are sent to the detention facility.
+- If you are not released to your parents, you are sent to a shelter or detention facility.

-- A hearing is scheduled the following day to figure out if there is "probable cause" to believe that you committed the crime; if there is enough evidence to believe you may have committed the crime, you could be held until the trial (adjudicatory or merits hearing).
+- A hearing is scheduled on the next court date to figure out if there is "probable cause" to believe that you committed the crime; if there is enough evidence to believe you may have committed the crime, you could be held until the trial (adjudicatory or merits hearing).

 Who decides whether you will be released to your parents or whether you will have to stay in the Detention Facility?

 A judge makes this decision.
 The judge listens to what law enforcement officers are recommending, and the judge also considers:

 - How severe the crime was;

 - Your past record;